bigpipe/fabricator/README.md

 arrays or objects.
 Fabricator is a small helper module which does nothing else but detecting constructible JS entities.
 Strings are resolved as filepaths.

-The module exposes a factory function which can be provided with an optional completion callback.
-Providing the callback will make the discovery asynchronous.

 The [BigPipe] project is using the fabricator to find Pages and/or Pagelets.
 This gives developers using BigPipe more flexibility.
 For example, you don't have to worry about adding each Page constructor to BigPipe, simply provide the directory